FEATURE-No longer losers, Chicago Cubs see success off baseball field as well

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Oct 14 The Chicago Cubs have thrilled fans with a run to Major League Baseball's National League championship, but the team formerly known more for tough losses and bad luck is now set for a long and lucrative stretch both on and off the field.
+Oct 14 Major League Baseball's Chicago Cubs have thrilled fans with a run to the National League championship, but the team formerly known more for tough losses and bad luck is now set for a long and lucrative stretch both on and off the baseball field.

 Their run going forward will be fueled by young, less costly players, a $650 million renovation of Wrigley Field that will turn the storied ballpark into even more of a cash cow, and the expected future establishment of a dedicated television network worth billions of dollars, analysts and bankers said.